 According to Professor Jonathan Powell and Dr. Ravin Jugdaohsingh of the Medical Research Council Nutrition Research Group at Cambridge University, “The study is novel and methods appear robust.
 The authors seem to know what they are doing.
 ‘The moderate alcohol effect on bone is really quite potent.
 This is the ‘big issue’ in determining the relation of moderate alcohol intake and bone that needs resolving.
 It would be interesting to investigate just how long the levels of the bone turnover markers remain suppressed – if for 24 hours, then the regular, modest consumption (versus the 3 days a week modest consumption) debate for alcohol has some ‘data’ that supports the former – at least for bone.”
 (1)

 However, we must be reminded that the study group is a small one with just 40 women.
 The research thus needs to be repeated for larger groups to check if the findings stand true.

 The study is small, with only 40 women, she cautions, and the research needs to be repeated in larger groups to see if the findings hold up.
 The study is published in the journal Menopause: The Journal of the North American Menopause Society.

-Bones are constantly being remodelled within our bodies, with old bone being removed and replaced.
-For women, female hormone estrogen helps keep this bone remodelling process in good balance.
+Bones are constantly being remodeled within our bodies, with old bone being removed and replaced.
+For women, female hormone estrogen helps keep this bone remodeling process in good balance.
 But as women age and hit menopause, estrogen levels go down and the risk of decreased bone density increases as well as developing osteoporosis.
 As a general good practice, it is advisable to be physically active and do weight-bearing exercises.
 It is also important to eat a diet that is balanced with adequate amounts of calcium, Vitamin D, fruits and vegetables.
 (2)

 - Moderate Drinking May Help Older Women’s Bones; MedicineNet.com; Web August 2012;